 Note, fastcgi module should be enabled explicitly, otherwise, .fcgi file will be treated as plain text (this is usually done by the installer already):

 Some people reported that a2enmod is not available on their system, in this case try to install the apache2.2-common package.

-Now install the OpenXPKI core package and the translation package:
+Now install the OpenXPKI core package, session driver and the translation package:

 You should now restart the apache server to activate the new config: